Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)

-Anthropic’s “Computer Use” capability (currently in public beta for Claude 3.5 Sonnet and Claude 3.7 Sonnet) allows developers to build applications where Claude can interact with computer desktop environments much like a human.
+Anthropic’s “Computer Use” capability is available for Claude 4 (Opus and Sonnet), Claude 3.7 Sonnet, and Claude 3.5 Sonnet v2, allowing developers to build applications where Claude can interact with computer desktop environments much like a human.
 This includes perceiving screen information, moving a cursor, clicking buttons, and typing text, opening new possibilities for automating UI-based tasks within Tallyfy processes.

-Anthropic is enabling Claude with general computer interaction skills rather than creating specific integrations for countless applications.
+Anthropic enables Claude with general computer interaction skills rather than creating specific integrations for countless applications.
 This is achieved through an API that allows Claude to perceive and act within a sandboxed computing environment.

 Key aspects of Claude’s Computer Use include: